 - They’ll get the message.
 Text messages have a reported 99% open rate, and 94% are read within 5 minutes.
 Your tenants won’t be able to tell you they missed a call or the email went to spam.

 - Universal.
 Even if your tenants don’t have a smartphone, they will still be able to receive your messages.
 Without a smartphone, emails are only accessed from a computer.
 For tenants on the go, texting your tenants will be more convenient.

 - They’ll respond.
 Texting has become an instantaneous form of communication that is convenient for senders and receivers.
 The response rate associated with SMS is significant.
 According to Text Marketer, customers are 6-8 times more like to take action from a text message than through email.

-- You’ll Be Competitive – Positioning yourself as a tech savvy manager who communicates with tenants through convenient messaging platforms will make you stand out over competitors who are not text-friendly.
+- You’ll Be Competitive – Positioning yourself as a tech-savvy manager who communicates with tenants through convenient messaging platforms will make you stand out from competitors who are not text-friendly.

 Even though the research supports it, you might have some tenants who cannot or do not want to receive text messages.
 During the lease signing process, make sure to discuss your tenants preferred communication methods, and ask them if texting is okay.